jen-reeve/jen-reeve.github.io/_pages/about.md

 I have been specifically investigating how cyanobacteria respond to changes in salinity across physiological, evolutionary, and macroevolutionary timescales.
 While this work is primarily evolutionary biology/microbiology in practice, it has been intentionally framed from an Earth history perspective.

-My past research has run the gamut of
+My past research has run the gamut, largely focused on interactions between microbes and the Earth system.
+This has included organic geochemistry, stable isotope probing, molecular cloning, dissolved gas measurements, and geochemical modeling.

-For more information please look at the [publications](https://jen-reeve.github.io/publications/) and [research]() pages.
+For more information please look at the [publications](https://jen-reeve.github.io/publications/) and [research](https://jen-reeve.github.io/research/) pages.

 About me
 -----